 Like most image-editing programs, Lightroom works with large amounts of data, so it needs more RAM than, for example, a word processor.
 The amount of RAM available affects how many photos can be cached, which can affect image loading time.
 Some tasks, such as merging panoramas and HDR files, are particularly memory hungry.

-Although Adobe lists 4GB of RAM minimum, you don’t really want any less than 8GB.
-16GB is a much better choice for most users, especially if you’re buying a quad-core processor.
+Although Adobe lists 8GB of RAM minimum, you don’t really want any less than 16GB.
+32GB is a much better choice for most users, especially if you’re buying a quad-core processor.
+The more CPU cores you have, the more RAM you need.

 If you’re running other programs at the same time, perhaps switching to Photoshop, you may need additional RAM.